Salmaan-M/RAG-AI-Agent/README.md

 ### How the RAG AI Workflow Works

 This automation leverages n8n to connect document data sources, process content into searchable vectors, and trigger a retrieval-augmented AI agent to answer questions using your private knowledge base.
-The diagram and screenshots below give an at-a-glance guide to the core components and data paths.

 ***

 ## Technologies Used